lewishamiltonf576-spec/U.S.-Industrial-Robotics-Market/README.md

 **Expanding manufacturing activities, increasing adoption of industrial automation, and continuous advancements in AI-enabled robotics are accelerating the growth of the U.S. industrial robotics market.**

-The [**U.S. Industrial Robotics Market**](https://www.nextmsc.com/report/us-industrial-robotics-market-3706) size was valued at **USD 4.37 billion in 2024**, with an estimation of **USD 5.22 billion in 2025**, and is projected to reach **USD 9.94 billion by 2030**, registering a **CAGR of 13.7% from 2025 to 2030**.
-In terms of volume, the market is expected to grow from **74 thousand units in 2025** to **185 thousand units by 2030**, reflecting strong demand for industrial automation across key manufacturing industries.
-The market is witnessing rapid expansion as manufacturers increasingly deploy advanced robotic systems to improve productivity, reduce labor dependency, and enhance operational efficiency.
+The [**U.S. Industrial Robotics Market**](https://www.nextmsc.com/report/us-industrial-robotics-market-3706) size was valued at USD 4371 million in 2024 and is expected to reach USD 5219.0 million by 2025.
+Looking ahead, the industry is projected to expand significantly, reaching USD 9936.7 million by 2030, registering a CAGR of 13.7% from 2025 to 2030.
+In terms of volume, the market recorded 58 thousand units in 2024, with forecasts indicating growth to 74 thousand units by 2025 and further to 185 thousand units by 2030, reflecting a CAGR of 20.2% over the same period.

 [**Download FREE Sample**](https://www.nextmsc.com/us-industrial-robotics-market-3706/request-sample)